Rover Elementary School

 The percentage of students achieving proficiency in math is 49% (which is higher than the Arizona state average of 45%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is 58% (which is higher than the Arizona state average of 45%) for the 2018-19 school year.

-Rover Elementary School's student population of 472 students has stayed relatively flat over five school years.
+Rover Elementary School's student population of 421 students has declined by 15% over five school years.